 Ray, P., and C. Zhang, 2010: A case study of the mechanics of extratropical influence on the initiation of the Madden-Julian oscillation, J. Atmos.
 Sci., 67, 515-528, doi: 10.1175/2009JAS3059.1

 Ray, P., C. Zhang, J. Dudhia, and S. S. Chen, 2009: A numerical case study on the initiation of the Madden-Julian oscillation, J. Atmos.
 Sci., 66, 310-331, doi: 10.1175/2008JAS2701.1

 Tropical meteorology: large-scale dynamics, variability, and change.
 Land-air-sea Interactions

 Madden-Julian Oscillation (MJO): Initiation, organization and propagation; Role of topography and land-sea contrast on MJO.

 Tropics-extratropics interactions and predictability: Role of extratropics on the MJO; Influence of the MJO on mid-latitude circulation;

 Surface heat flux in the tropics: observations and modeling; diurnal cycle; role on MJO

-Urban climate: surface energy budget, momentum advection, role of urbanization on land-sea breeze;
+Urban climate: surface energy budget, role of urbanization on land-sea breeze;

 Tropical Cyclones: Near-equatorial cyclones; MJO influence on tropical cyclones;